-SSID - This acronym stands for Service Set Identifier and is the name of your wireless network.
+• SSID - This acronym stands for Service Set Identifier and is the name of your wireless network.
 It differentiates your wireless network from others around you.
-By default, the router broadcast TRENDnet731 as the wireless network name.
+By default, the router's wireless name is unique to the device.
 If you choose to change the SSID, change it to a name that you can easily remember.